-Finally, a type-preserving program transformation often requires translating the source types (of the source Ω kind) into the target types (of the target Ω kind).
-Existing CPS- and closure-conversion algorithms [Morrisett et al. 1998; Harper and Lillibridge 1993; Minamide et al. 1996] all perform this translation at the meta-level; they have to go through every type term (thus every proof term in our setting) during the translation, because any type term may contain a sub-term which has the source Ω kind.
-In our framework, the fact that each Ω kind is inductively defined means that we can internalize and write the type-translation function inside our type language itself.
+Finally, a type-preserving program transformation often requires translating the source types (of the source $\Omega$ kind) into the target types (of the target $\Omega$ kind).
+Existing CPS- and closure-conversion algorithms [Morrisett et al. 1998; Harper and Lillibridge 1993; Minamide et al. 1996] all perform this translation at the meta-level; they have to go through every type term (thus every proof term in our setting) during the translation, because any type term may contain a subterm that has the source $\Omega$ kind.
+In our framework, the fact that each $\Omega$ kind is inductively defined means that we can internalize and write the type-translation function inside our type language itself.
 This leads to elegant algorithms that do not traverse any proof terms but still preserve typing and proofs (see Sections 5-6 for details).

-2.7 Putting it all together
+2.7 Putting It All Together

 A certifying compiler in our framework will have a series of intermediate languages, each corresponding to a particular stage in the compilation process; all will share the same type language.
-An intermediate language is now just the type language plus the corresponding computation terms, along with the inductive definition for the corresponding Ω kind.
-In the rest of this paper, we first give a formal definition of our type language (which will be named TL from now on) in Section 3; we then present a sample computation language λ_H in Section 4; we show how λ_H can be CPS- and closure-converted into low-level languages in Sections 5-6; finally, we discuss related work and then conclude.
+An intermediate language is now just the type language plus the corresponding computation terms, along with the inductive definition for the corresponding $\Omega$ kind.
+In the rest of this article, we first give a formal definition of our type language (which will be named TL from now on) in Section 3; we then present a sample computation language $\lambda_H$ in Section 4; we show how $\lambda_H$ can be CPS- and closure-converted into low-level languages in Sections 5-6; finally, we discuss related work and then conclude.